 In fact, how customers feel about their experience counts for two thirds of the overall “effort.”

 As support professionals, we have a lot of influence in how customers feel about their interaction with us.
-When high-effort situations arise, we can use “experience engineering” – a set of customer service skills to make sure customers leave feeling happy.
+When high-effort situations arise, we can use “experience engineering” – a set of customer experience skills to make sure customers leave feeling happy.

 Experience Engineering is a valuable skill that the best customer support professionals employ to turn around difficult conversations.
 It uses psychology-based techniques to engineer a more positive, effortless experience for customers in a difficult situation… even if the ultimate outcome is the same.
 These three techniques are customer advocacy, positive language and anchoring.